jaredsagendorf/pnabind/README.md

 ```

 ## Soft Requirements
-Required for using our mesh and mesh feature generation pipeline
+Required for using our mesh and structure feature generation pipeline
 - Biopython (1.76)+
 - trimesh
 - NanoShaper available on system path